TPSC Victory Racing

 Racing Schedule

-The monthly races are held the first Saturday of the month and the following Sunday every month but December.
+The monthly races are usually held the first Saturday of the month and the following Sunday.
 There are also Ocean Races outside the bay, Team Races where groups of boats get a common score, and the Victory Nationals that are held each year here in San Diego or at other locations.

 RACING CLASSES FOR NEW RACERS